v-rgrace/Viva/Viva/glint/setup/360-export-import.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 8/23/2024
+ms.date: 12/02/2024
 ---

-# Viva Glint 360 cycle content export and import
+# Viva Glint 360 cycle language text export and import

 After setting up a Microsoft Viva Glint 360 cycle and making all customizations in English, use Export and Import Cycle Content options to apply all updates to translations.